 The MCAT is a standardized test required for admission by all medical schools.
 The computer-based test is offered several times per year between January and September at testing centers throughout the United States.
 The MCAT is sponsored by the American Association of Medical Colleges (AAMC).
 The AAMC's MCAT web site provides comprehensive information about the content of the test, study materials, and registration information.

 In April 2011 the AAMC released MR5: 5th Comprehensive Review of the Medical College Admission Test (MCAT), which is a draft report of recommendations for changes in content coverage and format of the MCAT.
 The changes to the MCAT will be implemented in 2015.
-Students can find more information about these changes in the 2nd Edition of the 2015 MCAT Preview Guide.
+Students can learn more about the 2015 MCAT at the official AAMC MCAT2015 information page or on the MCAT page within this web site.
 The prehealth advisor will continue to provide new information about the changes to the MCAT as it becomes available.

 Your state of residence is an important factor in the medical school admissions process.
 Many medical schools reserve the majority of their seats for in-state residents therefore you should plan your premedical course work around the requirements of your state medical school(s).
 Some state medical schools have specific requirements for upper level science courses or courses from the social sciences.
 You should meet with the prehealth advisor early in your college career to review the prerequisite courses for your state medical school.